rikilega/SVG-Logo-Generator/README.md

 To run this app you need to install node.js, inquirer module.
 Clone or copy code from the github repo to your local directory and run the program by typing "node index.js" into the terminal.

 ## Usage
 After following the installation instruction, run the program by typing "node index.js" into your terminal.
 The program will then take you through a series of prompts.
 After answering all the questions the SVG logo will be saved to the current directory.
+Click [here](https://drive.google.com/file/d/1_kZouAjrR9B_cf6Q6cXsbdlrgemQwzZg/view) to view a video walkthrough of the app usage.

 ## License
 This project is licensed under the Creative Commons license.